-We will be posting regular updates on this page to keep you informed of the situation in Seychelles, with regards to the Coronavirus (COVID-19) pandemic.
+We will be posting regular updates on this page to keep you informed of the developing situation of the Coronavirus (COVID-19) pandemic in Seychelles.

-You can follow our Facebook page @Seychellesbookings.com to get notified quicker and stay up to date with the latest developments.
+You can follow our Facebook page @Seychellesbookings.com to get notified quicker and stay up-to-date with the latest developments.
 You can also check our latest blogs to keep updated on the situation.

 Cases overview in Seychelles: